 • Broadcast (radio/television): The sequence provides students with training comparable to an entry-level professional position in news by teaching them to write, edit, report, produce and anchor news for the campus-based public radio station, KCSN, as well as the "daily" Matador News, On Point, a multimedia public affairs program, and Valley View News, the weekly program covering news and feature stories about

 • Magazine and Freelance: Students seeking careers in freelance, magazine or alternative media take the Department’s magazine courses and publish the award-winning Scene magazine.
 Students in magazine classes learn reporting, article writing, graphics and design as well as photojournalism.

 • Photojournalism: Students are exposed to advanced digital and documentary techniques.
-Photojournalism students work on the Daily Sundial, El Nuevo Sol, Scene magazine and produce independent documentary projects.
+Photojournalism students work on The Sundial, the bilingual multimedia El Nuevo Sol, Scene magazine and produce independent documentary projects.

 • Public Relations: The public relations concentration teaches theory, but also focuses on how to apply what they have learned to “real-life” situations, involving corporations, government agencies, non-profit organizations and the entertainment industry.
 Students learn about crisis communication, audience analysis and social media as they develop public relations and marketing strategies and plans for clients through projects and the student-run Matador PR firm.